 Aspiring photographers looking to become great photographers often ask themselves what they can do to improve their skills, and this is a great question.
 The truth is that there is no one simple answer.
 If you ask 10 different photographers how to become a great photographer, I promise you that you will get 10 different answers.
 Some will say to photograph as many subjects as you can.
 Others will argue that you should stick to one subject.
 Some will say to take pictures of everything, and others will promote taking pictures of nothing in particular.
 Some will say to shoot in the middle of the day, and others will say to shoot at night.

 Let’s be honest: learning how to take better photos can be tough.
+Whether you want to become a caring elopement photographer or specialize in the film industry – photography can be difficult!
 There are millions of different opinions out there about what makes a great photo and what doesn’t.
 But it turns out that there are a few tried-and-tested pieces of advice that are nearly always relevant to the art of photography.

 There is no specific formula for success or output that makes someone automatically “a great photographer.”
 Indeed, what makes one photographer great is not what makes all photographers great, even within the same genre.
 An excellent portrait photographer, for example, may never be able to create a compelling landscape photo, despite being an excellent photographer.

 While the formula to becoming greatness is unknown, the following tidbits might help us get to the path of success:

 No one expects a beginner to be a great photographer.
 But, the smart photographer will understand that it’s important to learn the basics of the craft, and they’ll put in the effort to improve their skills.
 It’s important to have some skills in photography, but you will not become a great photographer overnight.
 To become a great photographer, you need to learn the basics – like how to hold the camera properly and how to use the different settings – and work hard to improve your craft.